typefully/minimal-twitter/README.md

 Alternatively, you may copy the [base styles](extension/content/main.css) as userstyles manually with [Firefox's built-in Style Editor](https://developer.mozilla.org/en-US/docs/Tools/Style_Editor), or using extensions like [Stylish for Chrome](https://chrome.google.com/webstore/detail/stylish-custom-themes-for/fjnbnpbmkenffdnngjfgmeleoegfcffe) and [Cascadea for Safari](https://apps.apple.com/app/cascadea/id1432182561).

+## Customize

+Customizations, preferences, options!
+Access them by clicking the extension's icon as a popup or in full screen in [Options (Chrome)](https://developer.chrome.com/docs/extensions/mv3/options/) or [Preferences (Firefox)](https://support.mozilla.org/en-US/kb/firefox-options-preferences-and-settings).

+You can customize:

+- Feed / Timeline Width
+- Feed / Timeline Borders
+- Navigation: Buttons, centering, labels
+- Zen Mode
+- ...and more!

 ## Development

 ### Building the Extension